faculty & staff resources

 The best way for students to understand faculty reporting obligations is by outlining this requirement up front.
 Accordingly, faculty are asked to utilize the following Title IX statement on all course syllabi:

-"Moravian College faculty are committed to providing a learning environment free from gender discrimination and sexual violence.
-Should a student disclose a concern of this nature, the faculty member is obligated to inform the Title IX Coordinator, who will assist the student in determining resources for support and resolution.
-Fully confidential reporting options include the Counseling Center, Health Center, and Religious Life (chaplain).
-Survivors are encouraged to seek immediate assistance by contacting the Advocates at 484.764.9242.
-For more information, please visit www.moravian.edu/titleix
+"Moravian College faculty are committed to providing a learning environment free from harassment and discrimination, including sexual harassment/violence under Title IX.
+Should a student disclose a concern of this nature, the faculty member is obligated to inform the Title IX Coordinator, who will assist the student in determining support measures and resolution options.
+Reports can be made online anytime at www.moravian.edu/titleix.
+Fully confidential reporting options include the College Chaplains and professionals in the Counseling and Health Centers.
+Survivors are encouraged to seek immediate assistance by contacting the Advocates at (484) 764-9242.
+For more information, including grievance procedures, please view the Equal Opportunity, Harassment, and Non-Discrimination Policy at www.moravian.edu/policy"

-Additionally, faculty engaging in human subjects research may benefit from including Title IX information on their informed consent.
-While disclosures of sexual violence in the context of research are not required to be reported, faculty are encouraged to provide participants with the name and contact information for the Title IX Coordinator and a link to Support Resources.
+Additionally, faculty engaging in human subjects research may benefit from including this information on their informed consent.
+While disclosures occurring in the context of research are not required to be reported, faculty are encouraged to provide participants with the information about reporting options and support resources.

 Disclosures of Sexual Violence

-The Title IX Coordinator is available for departmental training on any of these topics.
+The Executive Director for Equity and Compliance is available for departmental training on any of these topics.